 Section 7.10: Open and Executive Meeting Sessions.

-Ordinarily, all meetings of the Board of Directors shall be open to members, and where appropriate, non-members.
+Ordinarily, all meetings of the Board of Directors shall be open to Members, and where appropriate, non-members.
 However, the President of the Board, with the consent of a majority of the directors of the Board in attendance, may specifically designate and call an executive session if it is deemed appropriate:

 to exclude non-members at an open meeting for any reason, or